SumoLogic/sumologic-documentation/docs/cse/rules/before-writing-custom-rule.md

 Review the standard [rule types](/docs/cse/rules/about-cse-rules#rule-types) to determine if any of them can address your use case.

-## Review the log mapping for your source
+## Step 2: Review the log mapping for your source

 Before you write a rule, you’ll want to verify what attributes are available in the Records created from the target data source.
 You can do this by reviewing the log mapping for the data source.